 Once your child outgrows their convertible car seat, the next seat I would recommend is a high back COMBINATION HARNESS TO BOOSTER SEAT.
 The five-point harness offers much more protection than just a seat belt on young children, as long as your child does not tamper with the harness!

-And if they are buckled in properly, they should not have the dexterity to unclip themselves.
+If they are buckled in properly, they should not have the dexterity to unclip themselves.
 Some combination harness to booster seats can convert into a belt-positioning booster, so that is a money saving option as they grow.
-Combination Boosters typically go up to 90 – 120 pounds and 63″ (but again, check your specific seat).
+Combination Boosters are typically suitable for children from 40 lbs up to 90 – 120 pounds and 63″ (but again, check your specific seat).

 4 – 12+ years